24eme/MongoPassion/README.en.md

     $ composer require mongodb/mongodb

 ## Manual installation of JsonEditor with npm :
- - Cd into the Interface-MongoDB directory
+ - Cd into the MongoPassion directory
  - Clone jsoneditor files from GitHub :

        $  git clone https://github.com/josdejong/jsoneditor.git
  - Install jsoneditor :

        $  npm install jsoneditor
- - Cd into the jsoneditor folder, copy the package.json file then paste it in the Interface-MongoDB directory
+ - Cd into the jsoneditor folder, copy the package.json file then paste it in the MongoPassion directory
- - Cd into the Interface-MongoDB directory
+ - Cd into the MongoPassion directory
  - Continue with the installation :

        $  npm install